ffamilyfriendly/oppy/DOCS/usage.md

         - `yarn global add pm2`
         - `pm2 start bot.js`
         - `pm2 logs bot`
-- Check if the bot is working by using the `d.ping` command (the prefix depends on what you set in the config) in a server
+- Check if the bot is working by using the `!ping` command (the prefix depends on what you set in the config) in a server
     - If the bot responds, it's working

 # Done!